 Drawing on his years of service with the Los Angeles Police Department, Waid has woven a compelling new series of novels set in the L.A. of the early 1960s, featuring eager young patrolman, Mike Montego.

-Gritty, realistic, and fast-paced, all five Montego novels (print editions) are available for ordering through this website, and as e-books via the Amazon Kindle store.
+Gritty, realistic, and fast-paced, all six Montego novels (print editions) are available for ordering through this website, and as e-books via the Amazon Kindle store.

 Here are the titles in the Mike Montego series.
 Click here for more info:

 KONA GOLD Jess Waid’s latest publication in the Mike Montego crime drama series is now available…

 Here’s Kona Gold‘s first chapter, to whet your appetite:

 The corner of my eye catches a light-blond boy’s head slowly rising above the tall seat-back in front of me.
 Soon, big brown eyes appear, and a moment later a tiny toy soldier in combat gear holding a rifle is marching across the top of the “ridge line.”
 It has my complete attention.